notAperson535/fluent-ui-vscode/README.md

-# Windows 11 for VSCode
+# Windows 11 Theme for VSCode

 ### SPECIAL NOTE: If Visual Studio Code complains about that it is corrupted, simply click "More" and then click "Don't show again".
 ### NOTE: Every time after Visual Studio Code is updated, please re-enable Windows 11.